mushroomhostage/RadioBeacon/CONFIG.md

 **mobileShiftTune**: If true, require shift-clicking (sneaking) to tune the compass.

 **mobileSetCompassTarget**: Set to false to disable setting the compass targetting the locked-on signal.
+Requires mobileSignalLock.

-**mobileSignalLock**: Set to false to disable
+**mobileSignalLock**: Set to false to disable locking onto nearby signals.
+When disabled, you'll still be able to receive signals with a compass, but their distance and the "locked on" message will no longer be shown.

 ## Debugging
 **verbose**: If true, detailed information will be logged using log.info().